JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatfrom-onboard/multiplatform-wrap-up.md

        <img src="icon-6.svg" width="20" alt="Sixth step"/> <strong>Wrap up your project</strong></p>
 </microformat>

-You've created your first Multiplatform Mobile app that works both on iOS and Android!
+You've created your first Kotlin Multiplatform app that works both on iOS and Android!
 Now you know how to set up an environment for cross-platform mobile development, create a project in Android Studio, run your app on devices, and expand its functionality.